jotnajoa/dvia-2019/1.mapping-time/clock1/README.md

-This sketch is inspired by a primitive form of clock The progress of time is represented by the shadow made by the pole at the center.
+CLOCK 1 is inspired by sun clock in ancient time.
+As time goes, the shadow casting on the background represents the shadow made by the stick at the center.